 Google is a dominant search engine around the world, but also an online service provider that offer a suite of solutions for businesses any type and size.
 Because billions of people are asking similar questions about services in their vicinity, Google created an easy tool to manage your business details.

-Keep in mind that currently the Google My Business is aimed specifically for companies with physical location and offering products and services in that region.
-For example a freelance work or any digital/online service, even if you have a virtual office address, cannot use Google My Business.
+Keep in mind that currently the Google My Business is aimed specifically for companies with a physical location and offering products and services in that region.
+For example, freelance work or any digital/online service, even if you have a virtual office address, cannot use Google My Business.
 If that’s the case, I recommend WordPress.com.

 How to create a free website with Google My Business?